 Mount Everest expedition, the world’s highest mountain at 8848m, is the ultimate objective in many climbers’ minds, a most compelling and challenging adventure.
 Everest’s summit ridge marks the border between Nepal and China.
 The mountain is called “Sagarmatha” in Nepal, which means “Forehead of the Sky,” and in the Tibetan language, it is called Chomolungma or Qomolangma, meaning “Mother of the Universe.”
 Spending fifty-five years of its conquest even it’s far nonetheless as beguiling and superb as ever.
 Sir Edmond Hillary and the late Tensing Norgay Sherpa were the first people on the Everest expedition to get to the top of the world’s highest peak on 29 May 1953.

-Everest Base camp is situated on Khumbu glacier at high of 18000ft.
+Everest Base camp is situated on Khumbu glacier at a high of 18000ft.
 All of the worldwide Mt.
 Everest climbers bring together here in the course of the starting and on the ending time of their climbing.
-Expedition on Everest offers the widest and most interesting range of treks and also gives you the opportunity to behold the no way-seen-earlier than places ranging from mountains, glaciers, backpacking and famous mountain trails.
+Expedition on Everest offers the most comprehensive and most exciting range of treks and also allows you to behold the no way-seen-earlier than places ranging from mountains, glaciers, backpacking, and famous mountain trails.
 You may be rewarded with your first glimpse of Kusum Kanguru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
-Continuing the villages of Pangboche and Pheriche earlier than finally approaching the Khumbu Glacier.
-Heading Lobuche is a vintage factor for some marvelous perspectives of Ama Dablam, Taweche and breath-taking sceneries second to none.
+You are continuing the villages of Pangboche and Pheriche earlier than finally approaching the Khumbu Glacier.
+Heading Lobuche is a vintage factor for some marvelous perspectives of Ama Dablam, Taweche, and breath-taking sceneries second to none.
 Our around 40 days Nepal Everest expedition starts from Everest base camp after Gorakshep.

 Mt.
-Everest expediton has two most important mountain climbing routes, the southeast ridge from Nepal and the northeast ridge from Tibet.
-The North Ridge has ended up more handy in current years, certainly because it attracts human beings on the idea of value as it’s far cheaper than to climb from Nepal.
+Everest expedition has two most crucial mountain climbing routes, the southeast ridge from Nepal and the northeast ridge from Tibet.
+The North Ridge has ended up more handy in current years, undoubtedly because it attracts human beings on the idea of value as it’s far cheaper than to climb from Nepal.
 Using the South Col, however, you go from under 8,000 meters to the top and back all in one go.
 This means you will not be exposed to the harshness and physiologically debilitating need to sleep at over 8,000 meters.